MohanSheshadri/GitPractise_Cheatsheet/readme.md

 -git reset --hard upstream/main ( to sync the main of forked from upstream) -git pull upstream main -> to pull the forked repo orginal commits or approved merges -git push upstream main -> to sync the upstream main from puslled local

+- git add .; git commit -m "test" workable

+Git Squashing
+For ex git have mulitiple add and commits and everything has to be squased under one push use git log get the very first commit which is before all your commits which has to be considered for push -git rebase -i <hashcode>  -> here i stands for interactive mode